mendezVKI/mendezVKI-mendezVKI.github.io/_pages/about.md

  learning.

-Currently, I am supervising several Ph.D. theses in these fields and I am developing two courses courses dedicated to machine learning for fluid mechanics.
+Currently, I am supervising several Ph.D. theses in these fields and I am developing two new courses courses dedicated to machine learning for fluid mechanics.
 This website collects some material about my courses, upcoming events, ongoing projects, and publications.